 DK: One of the things I have seen is;

 The vision: what do you want to achieve?
 YSAVE is about a journey.
 We all go through a journey of life.
 Some people go to Teacher’s colleges.
 Others go to universities and others in different areas.
 So you start your journey of life.
 You all want to buy land, you want to build a house, you want to marry.
-And you will get children who will have to go into school.
+And you will get children who will have to go to school.
 The journey is long.
 At one point you will have to get into retirement.
 You want to have a source of income and you are not becoming a burden to your children.
 That’s what we teach you at YSAVE.
 We teach you to prepare for marriage, school fees and retirement.

 RK: So your first point of call from your members is to go to YSAVE and deposit the mandatory savings of 100,000 and the other is for the other causes you will need on your journey of life.